 Telescopic Technology to the Rescue

 With a telescopic shaft, there is no need to avoid a chest putter or to sacrifice the ideal length because you can't fit it into your travel bag.
 We have solved that problem with the same proprietary telescopic shaft technology we use for our other telescopic clubs.
 Our shafts are rock-solid when extended.
 In fact, on robot testing with our full-swing clubs, they perform the same as one-piece shafts.
-Even though putting is less stressful on the shaft, it is critical that there be absolutely no movement in the shaft to produce perfect straight putts.
+Even though putting is less stressful on the shaft, it is critical that there be absolutely no movement in the shaft in order to produce perfect straight putts.
 Our shafts meet that demand.

 Custom Shafts on Your Head